naomi-henderson/cmip6hack-DataCleaning/README.md

 - **Part 2.**
 Constructing a new database for collecting common issues and solutions going forward from here.
 Includes the initial dataset of exceptions compiled when concatenating the netcdf files in time to create the initial collection of zarr stores for this Hackathon in Google Cloud Storage.
-A new Google Form is now under construction which will allow us all to contribute issues, and then see the corresponding Google Sheet of responses.
+A new Google Form, [Collection Form](https://tinyurl.com/y5cw76at), is now being tested which will allow us all to contribute issues, and then see the corresponding Google Sheet of responses, via the corresponding [CSV of Google Sheet](https://tinyurl.com/y3wmptly).
 See a preliminary notebook for viewing and using the issues: [Exceptions.ipynb](https://github.com/naomi-henderson/cmip6hack-DataCleaning/blob/master/notebooks/Exceptions.ipynb)

 - **Part 3.**
 Incorporating preprocessing into `intake-esm` to process the various model-dependent coordinates in such a way that we can easily use model independent analysis methods.
 See [Julius Busecke's Hackathon Project](https://github.com/jbusecke/cmip6_preprocessing)